lmarsbrown/STRIPS/README.md

     <td>Function</td>
     <td>(state:State)</td>
       <td><code>[Array, Array...]</code></td>
     <td>This implementation allows you to provide parameters for your actions to avoid the possibility of having to add countless similar actions.
 The parameters are given as an array.
 This function should return the valid parameters for a specified state.
 The function should return an array of arrays.
-Each element of this array is an array containg all valid values for its respective parameters.
+Each element of this array is an array containing all valid values for its respective parameters.
 For example, if your action has 2 parameters and the valid values of the first parameter are 1 and 2, and the valid values of the second parameter are 1, 4, and 5, then you would provide the array <br> <code>[ [1, 2], [1, 4, 5] ]</code>.
-STRIPS will cycle through all of the possible combinations of these parameters and attempt to use them as seperate actions.
+STRIPS will cycle through all of the possible combinations of these parameters and attempt to use them as separate actions.
 If you do not wish to use parameters then this function should return an empty array. <br><br> NOTE: Not all combinations of these parameters have to be valid as the validation function is still applied to all of generated actions</td>
     </tr>